Creative Europe Programme - Performance - European Commission

 • In the 2021-2027 programme, ecological concerns are taken into account in the design and implementation of all funded projects, as a cross-cutting issue, in order to reduce their impact on the environment.

-• Media and cross-sectoral strands: almost all proposals submitted within the media strand are requested to provide a strategy to improve the greening of the industry (except for two actions where this is not applicable).
-Changes implemented in the Market & Networking and MEDIA 360 ° actions meant that supported events had to start the process of obtaining a sustainability certification.
-This will apply to 49 supported events.
-A focus on greening was also proposed in the Talent & Skills action, in order to improve greening skills within the audiovisual industry; the results were successful, with new funded training on greening and sustainability having been added.
+• MEDIA and cross-sectoral strands: almost all proposals submitted within the MEDIA strand are requested to provide a strategy to improve the greening of the industry (except for two actions where this is not applicable).
+Changes implemented in the markets and networks action and the MEDIA 360° action meant that supported events had to start the process of obtaining sustainability certification.
+This will apply to 49 supported events per year.
+A focus on greening was also proposed in the talent and skills action, in order to improve greening skills within the audiovisual industry.
+The results were positive, with additional training funded on greening and sustainability.

 • The yearly contribution to climate objectives is based on beneficiary organisations’ applications for funding for projects with climate-related topics.